The 20 Best Polymicrogyria Doctors Near Me in Baltimore, MD

 English

 Dr. Barañano earned her M.D. and Ph.D. degrees from the Johns Hopkins University School of Medicine, where she also completed residencies in pediatrics and neurology, along with a fellowship in neurogenetics at the Kennedy Krieger Institute.
 Dr. Barañano is an Associate Professor of Clinical Neurology.
 She specializes in the diagnosis and management of rare neurogenetic disorders.
 She has a particular interest in the genetic control and function of the cerebellum and expertise in childhood-onset and inherited ataxias.
 She is a member of the multidisciplinary Fetal Management group and is available for prenatal consultations.
 Dr. Barañano's research includes collaborative efforts with the Johns Hopkins Department of Genetic Medicine and the Division of Neurogenetics at the Kennedy Krieger Institute.
 Dr. Baranano is rated as an Experienced provider by MediFind in the treatment of Polymicrogyria.
-Her top areas of expertise are Hypotonia, Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, Focal or Multifocal Malformations in Neuronal Migration, and Hereditary Ataxia.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Hypotonia, Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, Focal or Multifocal Malformations in Neuronal Migration, and Spinocerebellar Ataxia Type 3.
+Dr. Baranano is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Polymicrogyria